 Rephrasing the famous saying, it's better to try once than to read a hundred overviews and comparisons.
 So, if you're having a hard time deciding which platform, Wix, or WooCommerce to stick with, try out them both (with Wix, it's as easy as signing up, but with WooCommerce you'll need a website to start with).

 P.S.
 Whatever you choose, remember the opportunity of migration with Cart2Cart in case you decide to move your store to another shopping cart.
-So, if you're currently using WIX and would like to transfer data to WooCommerce, you can find the details here, or start your free Demo migration right away!
+So, if you're currently using WooCommerce and would like to transfer data to Wix, you can find the details here, or start your free Demo migration right away!